LordDemonos/xanny-helper/README.md

 ## 📦 How We Use It

 This bot is tailored for our community's unique needs.
 It is not intended for general public use or as a plug-and-play solution.
 The configuration, credentials, and channel IDs are all specific to our setup.
 If you're reading this out of curiosity or for inspiration, welcome!
-But please note that this project is highly customized and not supported as a general-purpose tool.
+Feel free to message me and I can help with specifics.

 ---